 Having grown up on the Cape, I consider the Boston Red Sox practically family.
 I'll also gladly lose my voice cheering for the Patriots, Bruins, and Celtics.
 The Golf Channel is always the default "last" button on the remote at home.

 Anything golf.
 I enjoy studying course architecture; the golf swing; the habits of great players and leaders in sports in general; the European Tour and other Tours that haven't always enjoyed the exposure of the PGA Tour; new technology that can help make both the average and elite players better; a good golf story now and then.

 Show me a mountain and I'll go climb it.
 While my hiking and backpacking have taken a bit of a backseat the last few years while I have focused on my family and career, I still have the itch to get back outside and connect with nature.
 Nothing gives me a sense of calm and place quite like a good long walk in the woods.

 I love the process of building a relationship.
 Making a positive impact on someone's life, golf game, experience at the club, etc. puts a smile on my face.
 I've never heard anyone say they have too many friends!

 I am a voracious reader, especially in the winter when I have more time away from work.
 I especially enjoy biographies and historical non-fiction.

 The more time I get to spend with my wife, the better.
 Although she says I'm the more even-keeled one in the group, I argue that she's the one who inspires me to do better, to try harder, and to reach higher.
-I look to her any time I find myself taking life a bit too seriously.
+I look to her and my two incredible children any time I find myself taking life a bit too seriously.
 I always love to laugh and no one I know can get me rolling on the floor faster than she!